 Cypress Offers Resources to Simplify Arm®-Based Design with PSoC® 5 Architecture and PSoC Creator™ IDE at EE Times Arm Virtual Conference | Cypress Semiconductor

 Cypress Offers Resources to Simplify Arm®-Based Design with PSoC® 5 Architecture and PSoC Creator™ IDE at EE Times Arm Virtual Conference

 Live Chat with PSoC Experts, Online Training and Informational Resources Available;

 SAN JOSE, Calif., March 17, 2010 – Cypress Semiconductor Corp.
-(NASDAQ: CY) today announced it will showcase the ARM®-based PSoC® 5 programmable system-on-chip architecture and PSoC Creator™ integrated development environment (IDE) at the EE Times Virtual Conference entitled “Designing with ARM: Engineer an Optimal ARM Based System.”
+(NASDAQ: CY) today announced it will showcase the Arm®-based PSoC® 5 programmable system-on-chip architecture and PSoC Creator™ integrated development environment (IDE) at the EE Times Virtual Conference entitled “Designing with Arm: Engineer an Optimal Arm Based System.”
 Cypress will have experts on the PSoC 5 and PSoC Creator offerings available for live chat throughout the conference, and will also offer online training and a wide range of informational resources.
 The virtual conference takes place on March 25 from 8:00 a.m. to 2:00 p.m.
 PDT.
-Registration information and more details on the conference are available at www.cypress.com/go/PSoC5ARMconf.
+Registration information and more details on the conference are available at https://www.cypress.com/go/PSoC5ARMconf.